smbutterfield/ibmt17-18/forum/concepts.md

 title: IBMT Forum - General Concepts
 ---

-Please use this thread to discuss general concepts related to musical theory.
+Please use this thread to discuss general concepts related to anything that we have discussed in class.